-TIP of the DAY (not needed for the solutions of exercise in this homework):
+TIP of the DAY (not needed for the solutions of exercise in this assignment):

 The behavior differences regarding foreign key constraints are due to so-called storage engines that one can choose during the table creation process with statements like engine = InnoDB.
-Default MySQL engine type is MyISAM which silently accepts but ignores the constraints.
+The MySQL engine type MyISAM (which is the default in many configurations) silently accepts but ignores the constraints.
 You can see the storage engine in use for all tables in database db_name with this query:

-'''

 select table_name, engine

-'''